Honesty From an Australian Cattle Dog Owner: These Little Biters Can Drive You Crazy

 What's the biggest challenge you face with your dog?

 This is the part where you get to hear the times when my dog can be...not as cute and sweet as he looks in his photos.
 I must stress that these are my personal experiences with my ACD.
 These experiences don't reflect all ACDs.
 Although, if any of the ACD books I read were right, I'm assuming that some of these characteristics must be shared across the breed.
-And keep in mind that I've only had Yusuke for a little over 3 weeks (almost 4) and I am also aware that he was taken from his litter a little earlier than would be recommended.
 Here are some examples of my daily hardships.

-- Chewing and/or Destroying.
-This is another huge general doggy trait that we all just LOVE our puppies for.
-They WILL chew on your things.
-NO MATTER WHAT.
+- This is another huge general doggy trait that we all just love our puppies for.
+They will chew on your things.
+No matter what.
 I've never met a dog that didn't destroy something their owner liked/loved/needed/owned.
 Case in point: my phone charger.
 Colin and I finally had some time to ourselves and decided to go out to dinner together.
 We put our dog in the kitchen, behind a baby gate.
 When we got home, the dog was no longer in the kitchen, the baby gate was knocked over and my phone charger no longer worked.
 Our 8-week-old puppy, somehow unbeknownst to me, broke down a sturdy baby gate and completely chewed through all the wires inside my phone charger cord.
 Talk about getting revenge for leaving him home alone for two hours.